RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.46 (xx-xxx-2014)
+   - NEW: Merged with Asus GPL 2061.
+This is essentially the new QTN driver for the AC87.

 376.45 (17-Aug-2014)
    - NEW: Compiled vsftpd with SSL support (must be manually configured if you intend to use it)